Zodiac Watches: History

 In 1882, Ariste Calame founded a workshop for the production of watches in Le Locle, Switzerland.
 The original name of the company was Ariste Calame and would later become Zodiac.
 The name Zodiac was not registered until 1908, despite being used earlier by the company.
 The founder's son, Louis Ariste Calame, was sent to watchmaking school and took over the company in 1895.

 The first flat pocket watch, launched in 1928, used the Zodiac calibre 1617 movement.
 In 1930, the brand designed and produced the first automatic sports watch and the popular Zodiac Autographic.
 The Autographic was self-winding with a power reserve gauge, an unbreakable crystal, and a radium dial and was water and shock resistant.
 In 1953, Zodiac introduced the Sea Wolf as the first purpose-built "dive watch" manufactured and marketed to the masses.
 To date, the original Sea Wolf and its successor, the early-1970s Super Sea Wolf, are considered two of the most iconic commercial dive watches.

 With a patented crown/stem system and improved case back design, Super Sea Wolf's water pressure rating increased from 200-meter rating to 750 meters.
 The 750-meter-rated Super Sea Wolf was introduced in the early 1970s and was used by the U.S. Navy SEALs.

 The Zodiac Aerospace is a popular vintage Zodiac model that takes after the original Sea Wolf's design.
 It was released in 1960 and is a GMT watch with a red GMT hand and 24 hours indicated on its two-colour bezel.

+In October 2025, as part of a restructuring plan in the UK, Zodiac's parent company Fossil sought US recognition and placed its US business in Chapter 15 bankruptcy.